GPS++: Reviving the Art of Message Passing for Molecular Property Prediction

-In this work, we define GPS++, a hybrid MPNN/ Transformer, optimised for the PCQM4Mv2 molecular property prediction task~\citep{hu2021ogblsc}.
-Our model builds on previous work \cite{rampasek2022GPS,luo2022transformerM,godwin2022noisynodes} with a particular focus on building a powerful and expressive message passing component.
-Despite strong trends to use transformers for molecular property prediction, we showed that our GPS++ model is very competitive with prior work achieving the best results when comparing similar sized models, only marginally worse than the best larger transformer model.
-To our surprise, we also found that without any global attention mechanism at all, GPS++ (now a pure MPNN) retains almost all of its performance.
-Finally, we consider the case where 3D positions are not available and show that our GPS++ models are significantly better than Transformers, where a significant drop-off is observed across all prior work.
-We also found that our MPNN-only model performs better than our hybrid under these circumstances, this indicates a strong reliance between effective attention and the availability of 3D positional information.
+In this work, we define GPS++, a hybrid MPNN/Transformer, optimised for the PCQM4Mv2 molecular property prediction task~\citep{hu2021ogblsc}.
+Our model builds on previous work \cite{rampasek2022GPS,luo2022transformerM,godwin2022noisynodes} with a particular focus on building a powerful and expressive message passing component comprising 70\% of model parameters.
+We showed that our GPS++ model has state-of-the-art performance on this uniquely large-scale dataset, and that despite recent trends towards using only graph transformers in molecular property prediction, GPS++ retains almost all of its performance as a pure MPNN with the global attention module ablated.
+Finally, we consider the case where 3D positions are not available and show that our GPS++ models are significantly better than transformers, where a significant drop-off is observed across all prior work.
+We also found that our MPNN-only model performs better than our hybrid under these circumstances; this indicates a strong reliance between effective attention and the availability of 3D positional information.

-Finally, we built a large diverse ensemble of GPS++ models and achieved an MAE of 71.9 meV on the PCQM4Mv2 \texttt{test-challenge} set with four-hour inference time budget, the state-of-the-art at time of submission.

 Whilst these results are interesting for problems with small molecules, testing on much larger molecules, for example, peptides, proteins, or RNAs, which can have hundreds or thousands of atoms, is a tougher challenge.
 Under these conditions, the linear complexity of MPNNs with graph size suggests some computational benefits over global attention, however, it is still to be determined if the downsides of issues like underreaching outweigh these benefits.
 Nevertheless, we believe that our results highlight the strength of MPNNs in this domain and hope that it inspires a revival of message passing and hybrid models for molecular property prediction when dealing with large datasets.